 - Have I asked him/her to stop the behavior?

 - Has the other person expressed regrets and stopped or has the behavior continued?

 - Have I considered resolving the situation through informal such as a facilitated discussion, coaching or mediation?

 - If I choose to file a complaint, will it be done in good faith?

 It is important to remember that an allegation of harassment is a serious matter.
-In order to properly assess the situation, you have to understand what harassment is and is not to understand if you have fallen victim to it.
-That will help you understand the ultimate difference between management and harassment.
+In order to properly assess the situation, you need to understand what harassment is and is not.
+This will allow you to determine if you have fallen victim to it.